-Note: Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the Global Enable (GIE) bit.
-User software should ensure the appropriate interrupt flag bits are cleared before enabling an interrupt.
+Note: Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the Global Interrupt Enable (GIE) bit.
+User software needs to ensure the appropriate interrupt flag bits are cleared before enabling an interrupt.